Group Policy Editor to Disable Run Command

 1. To start with, we have created Organizational unit with the name “IT” in ‘Active directory Users and Computers’ and added two users(Tu01 & Tu02) to deploy run disable policy on them.

-2. To start with, go to Domain Controller, open command prompt and type GPMC.MSC (short name) and hit enter, this would open GPMC or click on Start then click on down arrow and select Group Policy Management.
+2. To start with, go to Domain Controller, open command prompt and type GPMC.MSC (short name) and hit enter, this would open GPMC or click on Start then click on down arrow and select GPMC, this would run Group Policy Management console.

 3. To create GPO, right click on Organizational Unit(IT) and select ‘create a GPO in this domain and linked it here‘.
 It would create new GPO and link the same with IT OU.